 I give a test every Friday.
-According to economist Robin Hanson, I'm teaching my students a valuable lesson:
+According to economist Robin Hanson, I'm teaching my students

 At school, our kids are rated and ranked far more often than most adults will tolerate, even though this actually slows their learning!
 It seems that modern schools function in part to help humans overcome their (genetically and culturally) inherited aversions to hierarchy and dominance.